 If the gardens are in use you can always book a table in Babylon Restaurant for a bird’s eye view of the English Woodland Garden, or pop in for a cocktail on the terrace.

 Click here to find out when the gardens are open to explore...

 The calendar below is updated weekly with the availability of The Gardens.
 Please note access is subject to change at short notice and we advise you call ahead before your visit to confirm availability.
-The Gardens are open from 9am - 5pm.
+The Gardens are open from 9am - 5pm with last entry at 4.30pm.
 If you need any more information please call us on 0207 937 7994.